awsdocs/amazon-personalize-developer-guide/doc_source/campaigns.md

 Amazon Personalize provides operations for managing campaigns such as [ ListCampaigns ](API_ListCampaigns.md) to list the campaigns you have created\.
 You can delete a campaign by calling [ DeleteCampaign ](API_DeleteCampaign.md)\.
 If you delete a campaign, the solution versions that are part of the campaign are not deleted\.

 After you have created your campaign, use it to make recommendations\.
-For more information, see [Getting recommendations](getting-recommendations.md)\.
+For more information, see [Getting recommendations \(Custom dataset group\)](getting-recommendations.md)\.

 ## Creating a campaign \(AWS SDKs\)<a name="create-campaign-sdk"></a>